 - For property and financing transactions where payment of monies is due by you, we require clear funds for the correct amount to be deposited with us no later than the morning of the settlement.

-- Following a recent law change, any Agreements for Sale and Purchase of land signed after 1 October 2015 will require you to provide us with the following information to complete the transaction:For NZ residentseach person's NZ IRD numberTrustsNZ IRD numberCompaniesNZ IRD numberPartnershipsNZ IRD numberFor offshore personsa NZ IRD number
+- Under current law, any Agreements for Sale and Purchase of land signed after 1 October 2015 will require you to provide us with the following information to complete the transaction:For NZ residentseach person's NZ IRD numberTrustsNZ IRD numberCompaniesNZ IRD numberPartnershipsNZ IRD numberFor offshore personsa NZ IRD number

 a NZ bank account which shows deposits and withdrawals